 Granite Recovery Centers

 At Granite Recovery Centers, your loved one can enter a drug detox program to begin the recovery process.
 Our medical professionals will ensure that your loved one is comfortable during detox.
 Our medication-assisted treatment program can provide your loved one with medication that will relieve the withdrawal symptoms and help them move on to the rehabilitation process.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 If you or a loved one wants to get on with life without drugs, contact us at Granite Recovery Centers.
 We know the devastation that carfentanil use and addiction can cause, so we’ll provide personal attention and evidence-tested resources to help your loved one achieve long-term sobriety again.